+September 2010-2013

-B. Conduct a rigorous review process to recruit, screen, and select an external provider to ensure quality.
+B. Conduct a rigorous review process to recruit, screen, and select an external provider to ensure quality Actions: Timeline: Do not complete this section.

-Timeline: Actions:

-Do not complete this section.
 This item does not apply to the transformation model.
 C. Align additional resources with the interventions.

-The Northeast staff members will continue their professional learning in the 8-step process.
-The district is expanding prior professional learning to a system-wide study of the 8- step process, which includes specific attention to disaggregating data to identify gaps in student learning, using formative assessments, and monitoring continued improvement using periodic assessments.
-The 8-Step Process professional learning initiative is a district endorsed initiative from which Northeast staff members will use in their daily planning and evaluation of instruction.
-This process includes the following steps:

-- Disaggregating data to identify gaps in student learning. - Developing and using timelines for the teaching process. - Developing and using a school wide instructional focus calendar. - Using formative and summative assessments of student learning. - Developing and providing tutorial activities. - Developing and providing enrichment activities. - Developing and monitoring a maintenance program. - Monitoring continued improvement via periodic assessments.

-Northeast High School has access to Title I and Title II funding along with state instructional and staff development monies.
+Actions: Timeline: Years 1-3 Years 1-3 The Rutland staff members will continue their professional learning in the 8-step process.
+The district is expanding prior professional learning to a system-wide study of the 8 step process, which includes specific attention to disaggregating data to identify gaps in student learning, using formative assessments, and monitoring continued improvement using periodic assessments.
+The 8 step process professional learning initiative is a district-endorsed initiative from which Rutland staff members will use in their daily planning and evaluation of instruction.
+This process includes the following steps: Disaggregating data to identify gaps in student learning Developing and using timelines for the teaching process Developing and using a school wide instructional focus calendar Using formative and summative assessments of student learning Developing and providing tutorial activities Developing and providing enrichment activities Developing and monitoring a maintenance program Monitoring continued improvement via periodic assessments Rutland High School has access to Title I and Title II funding along with state instructional and staff development monies.
 Allotments are made based on a system formula to ensure equity of staff across the district.
-The funding will allow for the schools to employ additional teachers to reduce class size, provide additional opportunities for teachers to choose individual professional development, and allow other support resources and staff to be identified to increase student achievement.

-Through local funding, the school has access to the Thinkgate data management software program which will be used to manage data and design content-related assessments.
-Reporting data must provide information on items, standards, and performance levels disaggregated by district, school, teacher, class, student, demographic, state standards and
+The funding will allow for the schools to employ additional teachers to reduce class size, provide additional opportunities for teachers to choose individual professional development, and to allow other support resources and staff to be identified to increase student achievement.
+Through local funding, the school has access to the Thinkgate data management software program, which will be used to manage data and design content-related assessments.
+Reporting data must provide information on items, standards, and performance levels disaggregated by District, School, Teacher, Class, Student, Demographic, State Standards and AYP subgroups.

-AYP subgroups.
 It is this type of powerful data coupled with true standards based instruction that increase student achievement.
 Thinkgate is used to design benchmarks (both quarterly and as mini assessments) to determine student understanding of the GPS.
 Additionally, AIMS web will be used as a progress monitoring system based on direct, frequent and continuous student assessment of ninth grade students.
 The results are reported to students, parents, teachers and administrators via a web-based data management and reporting system to determine response to instruction.
-This strategic monitoring system is a data-driven model providing both the universal screening measures and Curriculum-Based Measurement (CBM) providing progress monitoring probes with web-based data management and reporting applications.
+This strategic monitoring system is a datadriven model providing both the universal screening measures and Curriculum-Based Measurement (CBM) providing progress monitoring probes with web-based data management and reporting applications.
 Together, these components provide a complete system to benchmark and monitor student's acquisition of essential academic skills.